f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab2/lab2.rst

 |

-* Click on Configure in "GitHub Personal Access Token" to enter the token into "Secret to Blindfold".
+* Click on Configure under "GitHub Personal Access Token" to enter the token into "Secret to Blindfold".

 .. image:: ../pictures/code-base-integration-token-blindfold.png
       :align: left

 * Click Apply and Save and Exit
-* Go to settings and change it as shown in the screenshot to show further information.
+* Go to settings and change it as shown in the screenshot below to display further information.
 The Health status should change from "INITIALIZING" to "CONNECTED".

 .. image:: ../pictures/code-base-integration-initializing-and-show-settings.png
    :align: left